MarcoLucidi01/ytcast/readme.md

 ------------

-I've always been curious to know how my phone can find my TV on my home network and instruct it to start the YouTube app and play a video right away without basically any manual pairing.
+I've always been curious to know how my phone can find my TV on my home network and instruct it to start the YouTube on TV app and play a video right away without basically any manual pairing.

 I did some research and found about this nice little protocol called [DIAL (DIscovery And Launch)][8] developed by Netflix and Google which does the